Cypress Speed Traps

 According to speedtrap.org, a motorcycle police officer parks in resident driveways waiting to catch speeding motorists.
 Seven users have confirmed this is a speed trap.

 Orange Avenue between Walker Street and Valley View Street Speed Trap

 According to speedtrap.org, there is usually a motorcycle poice officer hidden behind the concrete wall immediately after you pass the community center.
 People often speed on Orange Avenue, so watch your speed near this community center and you will be fine.
 Thirteen users have confirmed that this is a speed trap.

 Cypress Personal Injury

-Call a Cypress personal injury lawyer at Bisnar Chase Personal Injury Attorneys for a free professional evaluation of your case by attorneys who have represented over 10,000 clients since 1978.
+If you have become the victim of a speed trap in Cypress, California or would like to know more about your rights as a motorist when pulled over, call the Cypress personal injury lawyers at Bisnar Chase now for a free professional evaluation of your case by experienced attorneys who have represented over 10,000 clients since 1978.
 You will experience award winning representation and outstanding personal service by a friendly law firm in a comfortable environment.